Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 Tipping in Cuba isn’t mandatory, but it’s always appreciated – and increasingly expected in the tourism sector.
 Most Cubans working in service roles earn very little, and tips go a long way.
 Here’s our rough guide:

-- For drivers or guides: Nil if the amount for their service is negotiated with them; up to 10% if they went above and beyond
+• For drivers or guides: Nil if the amount for their service was negotiated with them; up to 10% if they went above and beyond

 For example, in the Sierra Maestra, our taxi driver had to wait an additional 1.5 hours for us, and our guide took us to meet a farming family and taste some of their produce.
 We paid each of them a small tip, over and above the price agreed with them/set by the National Park, plus the farming family, too, of course (in CUP).